Aniruddh1408/Payments-Dashboard/README.md

 The dashboard allows users to:

 1. Select a company from a dropdown
-2.Select an account belonging to that company
+2. Select an account belonging to that company
 3. View the available balance of the selected account
 4. View a transactions table that updates dynamically